 Fold and Stuff the Msemen

 On an oiled surface, using as much oil on the dough as necessary, spread a ball of dough into a paper-thin circle.
 Place one portion of filling in the center of the dough.
-(Or, you can distribute the filling over the entire surface of the dough.)
 Fold the dough into thirds like a letter, and then fold each end of the dough into the center to make a square.
 The filling should now be enclosed.

 Spread another ball of dough into a thin circle, and place the folded msemen in the center.
 (If you turn the folded msemen over and rotate it one quarter turn the dough will be distributed more evenly in the final product.)
 Fold the second circle of dough as you did the first, to enclose the first msemen.